minaxip/Getting_and_Cleaning_Data/README.md

  Resulting data frame:newdata has dimention 10299, 563

 # Step 2 extracting mean and std columns
-	1. use grep command on column names of merged data frame to select column, subject, activity, and colunm names having letters "mean" and "std" in it , my command includes meanFreq also the of resulting data frame:step2data has dimention 10299    81
+	1. use grep command on column names of merged data frame to select columns subject, activity, and colunm names having letters "mean" and "std" in it , my command includes meanFreq also.
+The resulting data frame:step2data has dimension 10299, 81

 # Step 3 : 	Uses descriptive activity names to name the activities in the data set
   1. Read activity labels from file "./UCI HAR Dataset/activity_labels.txt"